 The Bachelor of Medicine – Joint Medical Program is included in the degrees that Yapug can prepare students for.

 Students enrolled in Yapug are encouraged to develop the academic skills and self-discipline required for success in undergraduate study.

-The Wollotuka Institute’s Indigenous Student Support and Development Unit offers services to support students including counselling, the Indigenous Tutorial Assistance Scheme (tutors helping students with their studies), a well-equipped resource centre, audio and visual materials on Indigenous topics and issues, health support and cultural programs.
+The Wollotuka Institute's Indigenous Student Support and Development Unit offers services to support students including counselling, a well-equipped resource centre, audio and visual materials on Indigenous topics and issues, health support and cultural programs.

-For more info visit our Yapug web pages.
+To find out more visit our Yapug pages.

 We can help you make the most of previous study through credit transfer.